The AI Layoff Trap: Policy Instruments

 The case $\eta > 1$ is not merely theoretical.
 Historical technological transitions have often eventually reabsorbed displaced workers at higher wages \citep{acemoglu2019automation}, and the current AI buildout offers a concrete channel: the expansion of data centers, energy infrastructure, and AI-adjacent services is creating skilled roles that can pay more than the positions automation displaces.
 If this reabsorption is fast enough to push $\eta$ above unity, competitive firms will automate \emph{too slowly}.
 However, past displacement episodes have consistently produced $\eta < 1$: displaced workers suffer large, persistent earnings losses \citep{jacobson1993earnings}, and there is little evidence yet that AI-driven displacement will differ, placing most economies firmly in the over-automation regime.

 The policy implication is that raising~$\eta$ through retraining programs, wage insurance, and incentives for new firm creation is not merely a palliative for displaced workers but a direct lever on the externality: every unit increase in~$\eta$ toward unity shrinks~$\ell$, narrows the over-automation wedge, and reduces the burden placed on the corrective instruments analyzed below.
+Only at $\eta = 1$ does upskilling close the wedge outright (\Cref{cor:eta}), but that is exactly where the demand loss $\ell$ vanishes, so it marks the edge of the externality rather than a remedy within it.
 Pushing $\eta$ past unity would flip the distortion into under-automation, but this is a far less pressing concern: in that regime, displaced workers are already thriving in higher-paying roles.